fazzyA/mern-boilerplate/README.md

 ## Setup

-In order to run this project locally, simply fork and clone the repository or download as zip and unzip on your machine.
+In order to run this project locally,

 - Open the project in vs code.
 - Go to terminal -> New terminal